isomerpages/govtech-gobusiness-main/_productivity_solutions_grant/2a-all-sectors.md

       [ABSS Premier - Accounting and Sales Management System Version 23 - Package E with onsite training and remote access (1 user)](/productivity-solutions-grant/solutionrepo/solution1){:target="_blank"}
 ---

-## Pre-scoped IT Solutions for All Sectors
+## Generic Solutions for All Sectors

 #### Solutions supported under the Productivity Solutions Grant are regularly reviewed.
 Do take note of the current support levels and grant caps.